T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders: Transformer SHRED

 \subsubsection{Connection to SINDy-SHRED}

 In SINDy-SHRED, the latent space variables are regularized with a library of polynomials and Fourier terms.
-By considering the attention mechanism as a dynamical system, we can see that the a single head SINDy-Attention can be interpreted as a SINDy-unit applied within the learning structure.
-With an MLP to model higher-order interactions which are potentially missed in the SINDy library along with layer normalization to keep the dynamical system within a stable region, the SINDy-Attention mechanism can precisely be written as SINDy-SHRED.
-This connection shows that SINDy-Attention is an extension of SINDy-SHRED, suggesting its strength as a natural progression, and also reveals that SINDy-SHRED can be interpreted as a simplified transformer, which helps explain the strong empirical performance~\cite{gao2025sparseidentificationnonlineardynamics}.
+By considering the attention mechanism as a dynamical system, we can see that a single head SINDy-Attention can be interpreted as a SINDy-unit applied within the learning structure. \ay{To illustrate the connection, consider the case of \textbf{single-head} attention, where the dynamical system underlying a transformer block can be compactly expressed as follows:} \ay{

+where the Attention unit can be either MHSA or SINDy-Attention here. } \ay{ SINDy-SHRED is a simplification of the above model by